 - Channel Scan Mode: Hold the receiver's channel button for 3 seconds to initiate Channel Scan mode.
 The receiver's LED will flash while scanning, then remain steady on the best wireless channel.
 Set the transmitter's channel manually to match the receiver's channel after scanning completes

-- 🎸Auto Matching System &4 Channels: LEKATO JW-06 wireless guitar system supports one-to-one.
-Support 4 sets of devices working at the same time.Turn on the transmitter and the receiver, press the pairing button of the receiver, then press the pairing button of the transmitter for more than 2 seconds, then they're paired successfully
+- Easy to Pair and Storage Case——Turn on the transmitter and the receiver, press the pairing button of the receiver, then press the pairing button of the transmitter for 3 seconds, then paired successfully.
+It is auto pairing for your next use.

 - ♬High-Grade: Wireless guitar system adopts the latest wireless UHF frequency transmission technology, new design, unique modeling structure, various technical parameters are much higher than others, support power display and fast charging.